johnlindquist/mcp-dev-server/README.md

 ## Tool Catalogue

-This section describes the tools provided by `mcp-pm`.
+This section describes the tools provided by `mcp-shell-yeah`.

 ### `start_shell`